Water-reactive substances: Alkaline earth metals

-A metal reacting with cold water will produce metal hydroxide.
+A metal reacting with cold water will produce a metal hydroxide and hydrogen gas.
 However, if a metal reacts with steam, like magnesium, metal oxide is produced as a result of metal hydroxides splitting upon heating.

 The hydroxides of calcium, strontium and barium are only slightly water-soluble but produce sufficient hydroxide ions to make the environment basic, giving a general equation of: